Boston Barber Seriously Injured After Stabbing Himself In Freak Accident; Client, Colleagues Jump Into Action

-BOSTON (CBS) – A Beacon Hill barber is lucky to be alive after he accidentally stabbed himself in the chest with his own pair of shears.
-Steve Silva, 29, was cutting Max Cohen’s hair when he tripped and fell on top of the scissors.
+BOSTON (CBS) – A Boston barber is lucky to be alive after he accidentally stabbed himself in the chest with his own pair of shears.
+Steve Silva, 29, was cutting Max Cohen’s hair when he tripped and fell on top of the shears.

 “He was walking around the back of the chair and all of a sudden he’s on the floor.
 I look down and I see blood.
-He says ‘oh my God, I stabbed myself’ and pulls a set of scissors out of his chest,” Cohen said.RELATED: I-95 Shut Down In Lexington After Multiple Crashes Caused By Ice
+He says ‘oh my God, I stabbed myself’ and pulls a set of scissors out of his chest,” Cohen told WBZ-TV.RELATED: Beloved Detroit Media Icon Dies Day After Getting COVID Vaccine; Autopsy To Determine Cause

 The freak accident happened last Friday, at Boston Barber & Tattoo Co.’s Bowdoin Street location and was captured by video surveillance.
 You can see Silva’s colleagues rush to his aid and Cohen run off frame to grab “something to help compress the wound.”

 Cohen says he also talked to Silva until first responders arrived.
 The Boston University freshman credits his quick thinking to some emergency training he took in high school.
-“I figured as long as he stayed calm it would probably be [the] best situation,” said Cohen.RELATED: Injured Bishop Feehan Hockey Player Moving To Rehab Facility In Atlanta
+“I figured as long as he stayed calm it would probably be [the] best situation,” he recalls.RELATED: Cute Critters Celebrate Valentine's Day At Illinois Zoo

 A GoFundMe page is hoping to raise money to help Silva pay his hospital bills.
-Dello Russo says he’s relieved Silva is recovering.MORE: Acton-Boxboro Girls Hockey Season Abruptly Ends Due To COVID-19
+Dello Russo says he’s relieved Silva is recovering.MORE: 'It Was Just Magic': Couple Reunites After 53 Years Apart, Finds Biological Daughter

 “We’re going to do everything we can,” Dello Russo said.
 “He’s already said he’s coming back as soon as he can stand up again, without being in pain.”